an image of a trail at lake Johnson

 Maureen Sherbondy Lauren Bullock Melanie Tafejian George Callahan Fred Joiner Meg Day John Hoppenthaler Pam Baggett Jamal Michel Liza Wolff-Francis

-Lake Johnson Park is creating a new experience for visitors.
-The interpretive poetry trail will feature the work of ten local poets who represent the incredible talent within our community.
-Each poem celebrates the unique natural features and beauty of the park to enhance the City’s greenway experience and encourage residents to reflect on nature through an artistic lens.
+Lake Johnson Park has a new experience for visitors.
+The interpretive poetry trail features the work of ten local poets who represent the incredible talent within our community.
+Each poem celebrates the park's unique natural features and beauty to enhance the City’s greenway experience and encourage residents to reflect on nature through an artistic lens.

-This one-mile stretch of natural surface trails is located on the west side of the park.
-It is heavily wooded with views of the lake and plenty of habitats for native wildlife.
+This one-mile stretch of natural surface trails is located on the park's west side.
+It is heavily wooded, with views of the lake and plenty of habitats for native wildlife.
 The poems are now online below and will be displayed on signs along the trail and other park materials.

 Meet the Poets